Salt versus potassium blood pressure debate

 • The salt versus potassium blood pressure debate can be relegated to where it belongs; on the scrap heap.

-The salt versus potassium blood pressure debate is all set to continue for those unwilling to change their ways.
+The salt versus potassium blood pressure debate is all set to continue for those unwilling to amend their ways.

 "There is increasing evidence that exposure to plants and green space, and particularly to gardening, is beneficial to mental and physical health."